Orlando Arcia Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.53 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Diamondbacks have a 4.51 team ERA that ranks 23rd across all league pitching staffs.

-- Diamondbacks pitchers combine to surrender 109 total home runs at a rate of 1.1 per game (to rank 15th in baseball).
+- Diamondbacks pitchers combine to give up 111 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- The right-hander's last time out was on Friday against the Toronto Blue Jays, when he went 5 2/3 innings, surrendering one earned run while allowing nine hits.
+- The right-hander last appeared on Saturday against the Toronto Blue Jays, when he tossed five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.